PacktPublishing/Webpack-5-Up-and-Running/README.md

 **Following is what you need for this book:**
 The book is for web developers looking to get started with dependency management in their web project by learning Webpack.
 Working knowledge of JavaScript is assumed.

-We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
-[Click here to download it](Graphics Bundle Link).

 ### Related products <Other books you may enjoy>
 * Clean Code in JavaScript [[Packt]](https://www.packtpub.com/web-development/clean-code-in-javascript?utm_source=github&utm_medium=repository&utm_campaign=9781789957648) [[Amazon]](https://www.amazon.com/dp/1789957648)